The Albury Wodonga Health Dental Service provides basic emergency, general and denture services.

 AWH Dental Service

-If you are in pain you should contact the Albury Wodonga Health Dental Service: 02 6051 7925.
-You will be triaged, assessed and prioritised for treatment accordingly.
+Emergency Care - If you are in pain contact the Albury Wodonga Health Dental Service.
+You will be triaged, assessed and prioritised and treatment accordingly.

 Health Promotion Programs

 Oral Health Terapists and Dental Assistants from Albury Wodonga Health Dental attend local kindergartens to promote the program.
-Please call 02 6051 7925 to discuss your kindergartens eligibility.
+Please AWH Dental to discuss your kindergarten's eligibility.

-Public dental clinics are committed to providing quality services.
-Information regarding your rights and responsibilities is outlined in the Department of Human Services brochure Charter of Client Rights and Responsibilities for Public Dental Services.
-Copies can be obtained at community dental clinics or by contacting the hot-line listed below.
+Quality Care - Public dental clinics are committed to providing quality services.
+Information regarding your rights and responsibilities is outlined in the Department of Health brochure Charter of Client Rights and Responsibilities for Public Dental Services.
+Copies can be obtained at community dental clinics or by contacting the AWH.